Axway/amplify-fusion-labs/api-management/README.md

   ![else-map](images/lab4-status-map.png)
   * Expand the bottom panel
   * Set values for the following output variables:
+    * Map `backend-response/contacts` from the pipeline intput to `find-contactsAPIServerResponse/200/contacts` in the pipeline output
+    * Add a SizeOfList function in the middle and
+      * Map `backend-response/contacts` from the pipeline intput to the input of the function
+      * Map the output of the function to `find-contactsAPIServerResponse/200/count` in the pipeline output
+    * Set a value for the `Content-Type` response header to `apllication/json` in the 200 response case.

   ![else-map](images/lab4-status-map-pipeline.png)

 Your API in hybrid mode (1 operation is apified, the others are simply proxied) should look like this: \